How to make Homemade Trinidad Currant Rolls

 What can I make with dried currants?

-Dried currant can be added to baking items such as cakes, crackers, cookies and bars, breads as well as pastries.
+Dried currants can be added to baking items such as cakes, crackers, cookies and bars, breads, as well as pastries.
 Currants can be added to salads, stuffing or sauces, made in jam for a cheese pairing.

 How many calories are in a currant roll?

-There are 1052 calories in a whole recipe of currant rolls, and 105 calories per portion.
+There are 1052 calories in a whole recipe for currant rolls, and 105 calories per portion.

 Rate